polyphony-chat/docs/docs/Protocol Specifications/core.md

    the domain components of the *visible domain name*, the server hosted under the *actual domain name* must not be treated as a polyproto server for the *visible domain name*.

+Every polyproto home server must have a `.well-known` URI, accessible via an HTTP GET request.

 Should a client not be able to access the polyproto API endpoints located at `[visible domain name]/.p2/core/`, the client must query `[visible domain name]/.well-known/polyproto-core` with an HTTP GET request and try to verify the above-mentioned conditions.
 If all the above-mentioned conditions can be fulfilled,